 Camp in Cook County Forest Preserves: The newly refurbished camping facilities are $50 a night and many have adjacent activities available.
 Save cash and time by camping close to home.

-Camp in a Chicago Park District park for $50: save cash and time by camping close to home.
+Camp in a Chicago Park District park: save cash and time by camping close to home.